 Charles L. Sawyers received a BA from Princeton University in 1981 and an MD from Johns Hopkins University School of Medicine in 1985, followed by an internal medicine residency at the University of California, San Francisco.
 He became a Howard Hughes Medical Institute investigator in 2002 while at the University of California, Los Angeles, and then moved to Memorial Sloan Kettering in 2006, where he currently serves as the Chair of the Human Oncology and Pathogenesis Program.

 Dr. Sawyers studies mechanisms of cancer drug resistance with an eye toward developing novel therapies.
 He co-discovered the antiandrogen drug enzalutamide that was approved by the FDA in 2012 for the treatment of advanced prostate cancer.
 He shared the 2009 Lasker~DeBakey Clinical Medical Research Award for the development of the ABL kinase inhibitor imatinib for patients with chronic myeloid leukemia and the second-generation ABL inhibitor dasatinib to overcome imatinib resistance.
-He received the 2013 Breakthrough Prize in Life Sciences, the 2013 Taubman Prize for Excellence in Translational Medical Science, and the 2015 BBVA Knowledge Award in Biomedicine.
+He received the 2013 Breakthrough Prize in Life Sciences, the 2013 Taubman Prize for Excellence in Translational Medical Science, the 2017 American Cancer Society (ACS) Medal of Honor for Clinical Research and the inaugural STAT Biomedical Innovation Award in 2019.